 Catholics can marry non-Catholics.
 The Church does require baptized Catholics to marry in a Catholic Church whether the spouse is Catholic or not.
 The person the Catholic is marrying does not have to become a Catholic, since it would be wrong for someone simply to convert to Catholicism simply in order to marry.

-With regard to Catholics marrying someone who has been married before, then speak to Fr Francis as to marrying in Church.
+With regard to Catholics marrying someone who has been married before, then speak to Fr Simon as to marrying in Church.
 There are all sorts of different situations that arise and the Church as specific answers to them.
-It is best to have a chat with Fr Francis about your specific situation.
+It is best to have a chat with Fr Simon about your specific situation.

 If you are looking at this section of the website it probably means that you are trying to plan a funeral for a family member or friend.
 As a parish community may we offer our condolences and the assurance of our prayers at this sad time.